Abdelrahman-ammar/ChatPDF/README.md

 # Chat PDF using Gemini

-This project is just as the name suggests , you are talking with your pdfs using Gemini LLM from google , however there is some steps which is a must before running this project.
+This project is just as the name suggests , you are talking with your pdfs using Gemini LLM from google in addition to Memory which is provided from the popular library langchain, however there is some steps which is a must before running this project.

 ## How to start (Repo Clone)